nextGen Agri logo

 Protein requirements

 Where required, Rob recommends using specialised supplements to meet the specific needs of young lambs.
-He points out, on the first day of weaning, a 15-17 kilogram lamb needs a diet of approximately 20-21% crude protein.
+He points out that on the first day of weaning a 15-17 kilogram lamb needs a diet of approximately 20-21% crude protein.
 They also need sufficient starch to help develop their rumen capacity.
 “They don't eat much, so what they do eat needs to be good quality.
 We need to be targeting that high starchy content and we need to be targeting good quality, high protein levels,” stresses Rob.

 Within about 14 days, as the rumen develops further and microbial fermentation kicks into gear, the protein requirement from feed decreases to about 16-17% crude protein.
 Rob highlights the transformation of the microbes driving fermentation in the lamb’s gut into good-quality amino acids (at the end of their three- to four-hour life cycle).
 These ‘dead bugs’ reduce how much protein the animal needs to take in through its food.
 Keeping the ideal balance between protein, starch and fibre (as well as minerals) in that feed is essential for the population of live microbes to continue to perform well.